AutoScout24/showcar-carousel/README.md

 # showcar-carousel

-This module provides an easy to use Carousel.
+This module provides a lightweight and easy to use Carousel for any content.
+There are two modes, an infinite and a finite mode.

 ***